julied20/ada-2017/Project/README.md

 [One can find our datastory here](https://julied20.github.io/ada-2017/core.html).

 It is divided in four chapters, distributed on different webpages.
 Most maps are interactive and will display some informations only after selecting the desired data on the barplots.
+The main_notebook.ipynb hasn't been updated with our new analysis as the results can solely be found on the datastory, coded in javascript.
+However, all datasets created for this purpose can be found in the correct folder, with all of their python scripts to create them.

 Jean Gschwind : Data cleaning and handling, production of usefull csv files